Nina Cassian: Life in Communist Romania

 In the mid-40s Cassian started to find her place in the literary scene in Romania.
 She was married to the young poet Vladimir Colin in 1943 (their marriage lasted until 1948) and had a very close relation with Ion Barbu.
+One of Barbu's poems, Ut algebra poesis ("As Algebra, So Poetry"), was written for her in 1946.
 Most interestingly though, Cassian also formed a very close friendship with the famous poet Paul Celan during the time he lived in Bucharest (1945–1947).
 Along with other writers and artists, Celan and Cassian played surrealist games such as "Questions and Answers" or "Ioachim", which is the Bucharest version of André Breton's famous game, Exquisite corpse.
 Cassian and Celan bonded over their fascination for languages and used multilingualism as an inspiration for their work.

 In 1945 Cassian published her first poem, Am fost un poet decadent ("I Used to Be a Decadent Poet") in the daily România Liberă, and her first poetry collection, La scara 1/1 ("Scale 1:1") in 1947.
 These early publications were greatly influenced by French modernist poets she had spent time with, especially the surrealist writers are said to have had a lasting influence on Cassian.
 It was labeled "decadent poetry" in a Scînteia article in 1948.
 Scared by that fierce criticism, she then turned to writing in the proletkult and socialist-realistic fashion.
 This phase lasted for about eight years.

 This is also when Cassian turned to writing children's books, such as Copper Red and the Seven Dachsies (which was published in English in 1985 after it had become a bestseller in Romania), and children's stories, such as Tigrino and Tigrene (which was written in verse and published in English in 1986, adapted from the Romanian original Povestea a doi pui de tigru, numiţi Ninigra şi Aligru).
-In an interview in 1986, she explains why she made the choice to focus on children's literature: “It was in 1950, during the dogmatic period in Romania.
+In an interview in 1986, she explains why she made the choice to focus on children's literature: "It was in 1950, during the dogmatic period in Romania.
 Socialist realism is, unfortunately, characterized by the restraining of structures and styles and vocabulary. [...]
-So when I was asked to write in a rigid and simplified manner, I tried to do my best, but after awhile, I switched to literature for children because it was the only field where metaphors were still allowed, where imagination was tolerated and assonance was permitted.”
+So when I was asked to write in a rigid and simplified manner, I tried to do my best, but after awhile, I switched to literature for children because it was the only field where metaphors were still allowed, where imagination was tolerated and assonance was permitted."
 At least some of her children's stories and books have been translated to English but are not available in bookstores anymore today.

 Cassian was later married to Al. I. Ștefănescu.
 Although born into a Jewish family, he was Romanian Orthodox, and during their marriage, she stated that she was much closer to his religion than to Judaism, and that she had never read a page of the Talmud.